hekutoru-dev/d3-demographics-visualization/README.md

 I created an interactive chart with animations.
 The results of this part will look similar to next gif image.

 ![animated-scatter](images/animated-scatter.gif)

+It includes additional labels in the scatter plot and gives them click events so that users can decide which data to display.
+The animation consists of transitions for the circles' locations changing the range of the axes.